astronomer/airflow-guides/guides/get-started-airflow-2.md

 > **Note:** If you're an Astronomer user looking to upgrade an Airflow Deployment on Astronomer to 2.0, refer to [Upgrade to Apache Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2).

-## Step 1: Install the Astronomer CLI
+## Step 1: Install or Upgrade the Astronomer CLI

 The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
 From the CLI, you can establish a local testing environment regardless of where you'll be deploying to from there.